microsoft/pylance-release/README.md

 Code contributions are welcomed via the [Pyright](https://github.com/microsoft/pyright) repo.

+Pylance ships with a collection of type stubs for popular modules to provide fast and accurate auto-completions and type checking.
+Our type stubs are sourced from [typeshed](https://github.com/python/typeshed) and our work-in-progress stub repository, [microsoft/python-type-stubs]( https://github.com/microsoft/python-type-stubs).
+Type stubs in microsoft/python-type-stubs will be contributed back to typeshed or added inline to source packages once they are of high enough quality.

 For information on getting started, refer to the [CONTRIBUTING instructions](https://github.com/microsoft/pyright/blob/master/CONTRIBUTING.md).

 # Feedback